Black Bean Soup is take up a level with some added pumpkin puree. Drizzled with some heavy cream, it’s so delicious!

 1. The countertop isn’t concealed by laptops, notepads, and ball hats.

-2. I can watch Piers Morgan Tonight and XFactor without him grumbling.
+2. I can watch XFactor without him grumbling.

 3. My stack of pumpkin recipes to try is getting smaller.

 Clearly those two lists are not balanced, and I would much rather have him home.
-But him traveling for work does give me a chance to make certain recipes that I know he’s not very receptive to.
-Case in point.
-This soup has been on the back burner for a year!
+But him traveling for work does give me a chance to make certain recipes that I know he wouldn’t love.
+Like this Pumpkin Black Bean Soup!
+It’s so good.

-But I finally made it and it was so good.
-The pumpkin flavor is actually quite subtle.
+The pumpkin flavor is actually quite subtle, while adding added nutritional value.
+Score.
 If you wanted it to be more dominant, you could probably use more of the puree and cut back on the black beans.
 Also, I didn’t pulverize it to death because I wanted some chunks.
 Your call.

 Rich, and dreamy delicious, it made dinnertime without him again a little more tolerable.